NATIONAL GHOST HUNTING DAY

 On the last Saturday in September as part of the World’s Largest Ghost Hunt, National Ghost Hunting Day kicks off an annual international investigation of the paranormal.

-Ghost hunting stirs up images of abandoned mansions with murderous histories or specters guarding ancient crypts.
-For ages gone by, many of the ghost stories around the world center around historical records or literature.
-Their existence has been widely debated in religion, science, and academia.
+Ghost hunting stirs up images of abandoned mansions with murderous histories.
+For others, ghost hunting involves specters guarding ancient crypts.
+Centuries-old ghost stories around the world focus on historical records or literature.
+Science, religion, and academia debate their existence.
 Even their use by Shakespeare and other playwrights is often considered a continuation of that discussion in the midst of the Renaissance stage.

-Perhaps it’s the anticipation for the novice who has yet to experience the thrill of witnessing a restless soul making contact for the first time that lures him into a first haunted journey.
-From an eerie ghost story read by flashlight under the bedsheets or unexplained blur on a snapshot, the investigator’s interest may be held by just the prospect of a spirit lingering nearby.
+Perhaps it’s the anticipation for the novice.
+Someone yet to experience the thrill of witnessing a restless soul-making contact for the first time.
+It lures him into a first haunted journey.
+They remember the first spooky ghost story read by flashlight under the bedsheets.
+Or perhaps it was an unexplained blur on a snapshot.
+Sometimes, an investigator’s interest may be held by just the prospect of a spirit lingering nearby.
 Actual sightings are rare and fleeting.

-With the increase of movies and television shows going on the hunt, interest has grown.
-Societies around the world continue to develop methods of proving the existence of ghosts, spirits and other paranormal activity.
-Typically, a ghost hunting team will attempt to collect evidence that they see as supportive of paranormal activity.
-Devices such as an EMF meter, digital thermometer, handheld and static digital video cameras, audio recorders and computers are all part of a team’s toolbox.
-They also employ traditional techniques like conducting interviews and researching the history of a site.
+With the increase of movies and television shows going on the hunt, interest grows.
+Societies around the world continue developing methods of proving the existence of ghosts, spirits, and other paranormal activity.
+Typically, a ghost hunting team attempts to collect evidence they see as supportive of paranormal activity.
+Devices such as an EMF meter, digital thermometer, handheld, and static digital video cameras, audio recorders and computers are all part of a team’s toolbox.
+However, they also employ traditional techniques like conducting interviews and researching the history of a site.

-However, skeptics remain.
-Considered a pseudoscience by a majority of educators, academics and science writers, ghost hunting leads to noble acts, including the preservation of historical sites, the American Folklore Story and the integration of known scientific tools for reaching into challenging dimensional theories.
+Of course, skeptics remain.
+Considered a pseudoscience by a majority of educators, academics and science writers, ghost hunting leads to noble acts.
+For example, some ghost hunts lead to the preservation of historical sites, the American Folklore Story and the integration of known scientific tools for reaching into challenging dimensional theories.
 It is with a tremendous sense of discovery and enthusiasm that National Ghost Hunting Day is celebrated.

 National Ghost Hunting Day will kick off with the Shot-Gun start at The ScareFest in Lexington, KY.
 To join in the coast-to-coast simultaneous hunt, find a satellite team near you!
 National ghost hunting societies will be participating across the country investigating local venues.
 Use #NationalGhostHuntingDay to share on social media.

-Haunted Travels founded National Ghost Hunting Day to kick off a season full of haunted attractions, fall festivities, encouraging enthusiasts to pursue their interests in the mysteries surrounding the supernatural and to carry on the long-held traditions of ghost hunters.
+Haunted Travels founded National Ghost Hunting Day to kick off a season full of haunted attractions and fall festivities.
+They encourage enthusiasts to pursue their interests in the mysteries surrounding the supernatural and to carry on the long-held traditions of ghost hunters.
 One hundred percent of funds raised through ticket sales go to local non-profit pet shelters in each participating community.
 The Registrar at National Day Calendar approved the day in July of 2016.